 Administrators may seek APDF monies by submitting the online Administrator Professional Development Funding Request Form during an open application period/window.
 The Administrative Association currently has not established a maximum amount to be requested.

 Priority in the dispersal of funds will be given to active members, those who have not received ADPF in previous years, and for activities that provide value-added benefits to the applicant, college, and/or profession.
 The AIS code for the Administrator Professional Development Fund is: 10300-145019-00.

-The online form must be submitted by August 10 at 5:00 PM.
+The online form submission deadline was September 6 at 5:00 PM.